Analysis | Trump’s law-and-order message flops

 The problem is that it hasn’t taken hold, according to multiple recent polls.
 Quite the opposite, in fact.

 The most recent survey comes from The Washington Post and ABC News.
-The poll, which showed Joe Biden leading by 15 points overall, asked people which candidate they trusted more on the issue of “crime and safety.”
-Registered voters actually picked Biden on this by a substantial nine-point margin, 50 percent to 41 percent.
+The poll, which showed Biden leading by 15 points overall, asked people which candidate they trust more on the issue of “crime and safety.”
+Registered voters picked Biden by a nine-point margin, 50 percent to 41 percent.

 The finding echoes what we’ve seen from other pollsters.
-A Pew Research Center poll from mid-June showed Biden led Trump 46-43 on which candidate could “effectively handle law enforcement and criminal justice issues.”
-A Kaiser Family Foundation poll from late June directly employed the “law and order” phrasing, finding voters trusted Biden to handle maintaining it by a 51-41 margin — virtually identical to the Post-ABC poll.
+A Pew Research Center poll from mid-June showed Biden led Trump 46 to 43 percent on which candidate could “effectively handle law enforcement and criminal justice issues.”
+A Kaiser Family Foundation poll from late June directly employed the “law and order” phrasing, finding voters trusted Biden to handle maintaining it by a 51-41 percent margin — virtually identical to the Post-ABC poll.

 To the extent that there is a law-and-order candidate at this point, it appears to be Biden.